byrn-baker/nautobot_react_agent/README.md

 ## Features

-Natural Language Interface: Interact with Nautobot APIs using plain English commands.
+Natural Language Interface: Interact with NetBox APIs using plain English commands.

-CRUD Operations: Perform Create, Read, Update, and Delete tasks on your Nautobot data.
+CRUD Operations: Perform Create, Read, Update, and Delete tasks on your NetBox data.

-API Validation: Ensures commands align with supported Nautobot API endpoints.
+API Validation: Ensures commands align with supported NetBox API endpoints.

 Dynamic Tools: Auto-detects and leverages the appropriate tools for each task.